marcelfrey29/SEB-07-AKSE-Cloud-Computing/todo-frontend/README.md

     - All dependencies are installed inside the container
     - All relevant files are automatically mounted into the container
     - The correct script runs automatically

+> The `node_modules` directory is NOT mounted into the container!
+It is excluded from the mount.<br>
+> Mounting this folder can cause problems if it does not exist or if it is empty!<br>
+> The reason is that we first install all dependencies in the container, and then override them with our (potential empty) local folder!
+>
+> If you add new dependencies, you have to rebuild the container image!<br>
+> Run `docker compose up --build -d` from the project root to do so.

 - If you want to work outside of Docker, you can use following commands:

 ```bash